 Otago offers the only energy-focused undergraduate degree in Australasia.
 This has two forms:

-• BAppSci in Energy Management – a 3 year degree plus and optional honours year.
+• BAppSc in Energy Management – a 3-year degree plus an optional honours year.

-• BSc in Energy Studies – a 3 year degree.
+• BSc in Energy Science and Technology – a 3-year degree.

 PHSI 132 or

-Q. What is the difference between BSc in Energy Studies and BAppSci in Energy Management?
+Q. What is the difference between a BSc in Energy Science and Technology and a BAppSc in Energy Management?

-A. The BAppSci in Energy Management (for more information about Energy Management click here) is an interdisciplinary degree (with a compulsory minor) targeted at students that are focused on pursuing professional careers in the energy sector.
-The BSc in Energy Studies is a flexible science degree for students wanting to develop an understanding of the science and technology behind energy efficiency and renewable energy.
-Both degrees have similar course requirements, but the BAppSci requires a compulsory Minor.
+A. The BAppSc in Energy Management is an interdisciplinary degree (with a compulsory minor) targeted at students that are focused on pursuing professional careers in the energy sector.
+The BSc in Energy Science and Technology is a flexible science degree for students wanting to develop an understanding of the science and technology behind energy efficiency and renewable energy.
+Both degrees have similar course requirements, but the BAppSc requires a compulsory Minor.
 It is possible to transition between these programmes in the 2nd and 3rd year.

 Q. What other papers should I take?

-A. Specific energy focused courses starts at the 200 level covering energy resources, thermodynamics (the physical laws governing energy conversion) and environmental physics.
-Prerequisites are PHSI 131 or PHSI 132 (or PHSI 191) and MATH 160.
-It is recommended you take PHSI 132 and MATH 170.
-We encourage students to take additional interdisciplinary papers (discuss options with us!)
+A. Specific energy-focused courses starts at the 200 level covering energy resources, thermodynamics (the physical laws governing energy conversion) and environmental physics.
+Prerequisites are PHSI 131 or PHSI 132 (or PHSI 191) and MATH 130.
+It is recommended you take PHSI 132 and MATH 140.
+We encourage students to take additional interdisciplinary papers — discuss options with us!

-Q. What jobs will I get with a degree in Energy Management or Energy Studies?
+Q. What jobs will I get with a degree in Energy Management or Energy Science and Technology?